 Today, over 400 years later, that commitment continues to grow.
 We run three outstanding independent schools which are supported by one of the largest bursary schemes in the country; we care for elderly people in Croydon in our three care homes under Whitgift Care; and we offer invaluable and impartial information, support and training to an estimated 34,000 carers in Croydon through our Carers’ Information Service.
 In 2013, in a joint initiative with Croydon Council, we opened the Carers Support Centre, a drop-in centre which offers a range of services for carers in Croydon.

-From three months to 103 years old, we are proud to support thousands of people in the local area.
+From one to 103 years old, we are proud to support thousands of people in the local area.
 Find out about our charitable activities for 2016/17 in our Annual Journal.